Passive Income Ideas That Actually Work in 2026

 Investment-Based Passive Income

 Dividend-paying stocks and ETFs are the most accessible form of passive income for beginners.
 A diversified dividend portfolio yielding 3 percent on a 100,000 dollar investment generates 3,000 dollars annually with zero ongoing effort.
 As your portfolio grows through continued contributions and reinvestment, the income grows proportionally.
-The experts at Investopedia provide additional context on this approach.

 High-yield savings accounts and certificates of deposit provide guaranteed passive income with zero risk to principal.
 In 2026, high-yield savings accounts offer 4 to 5 percent APY.
 On 50,000 dollars, that generates 2,000 to 2,500 dollars annually.
-This is not exciting, but it is completely passive and risk-free.
-Our guide to dividend investing for passive income takes this concept further.

 Real estate investment trusts, or REITs, offer real estate exposure without the hassle of being a landlord.
 REITs are required to distribute at least 90 percent of taxable income as dividends, resulting in yields of 3 to 8 percent.
 You can buy REIT ETFs like VNQ through any brokerage account for instant diversified real estate income.